Painting on Location Lesson

 Behold a simple onion shimmer in the light.

-Because I've never seen any paintings like this, and the only record of them existing at all is written in the Dark Ages, may I introduce to you 'PICTURA TRANSLUCIDA' !!
+I've never seen any paintings like this, and the only previous records of them existing at all was written in the Dark Ages.

 Pictura translucida was then and is now a painting technique using transparent and opaque pigments in tandem on a shinny metal support panel.
 This produces the most amazing dimensional effect with light.
 I see why this was called the most beautiful form of painting in the first century.